Updated: 20-09-2025 at 7:14 PM

 Read more: PAN Aadhaar Linking: What You Need To Know About The Deadline, Penalty & Linking Process?

 In conclusion, we know that different states have different rules and restrictions imposed on alcohol consumption and purchase, be it the legal drinking age or flat-out barring it from even being sold.
-By keeping ourselves, teenagers, and people educated about the drinking laws in India, we can promote a safer environment where people deemed responsible are the ones consuming alcohol.
-This way they can be held accountable in the case of things going wrong, rather than create unnecessary controversy in the cases of drunk driving, taking away dire attention from the victims of said cases.
+By keeping ourselves, teenagers, and people educated about the drinking laws in India, we can promote a safer environment where people deemed responsible are the ones who consume alcohol.
+This way, they can be held accountable in the case of things going wrong, rather than creating unnecessary controversy in the cases of drunk driving, taking away dire attention from the victims of said cases.

 Frequently Asked Questions